cse110-sp21-group31/cse110-sp21-group31/specs/pitch/pitch_document.md

     - Has a sliding menu for accessing logs
     - Logo leads to the home page
 - 3 Main panels
-    - Central Panel for notes/tasks/events
+    - Central Panel for notes/tasks/events (NTE)
     - Pinned left and right panels
         - Can be used for pictures, videos, audio
 - Bottom bar
-    - Add a new
+    - Add a new NTE to the daily log
+    - Select or create tags for the NTE
-    - Attach media
+    - Attach media to the day or side panels

 ## Flowchart